SirRGB/dockdroid/README.md

 # Directories

+- dotfiles: .gitconfig for syncing and .ssh for authentification.
+Needs to be copied from the host manually.
 - keys: Contains keys for signing the build.
 Will be generated automatically if not provided.
 - logs: Will soon contain logs and error messages.
-- dotfiles: .gitconfig for syncing and .ssh for authentification.
 - ccache: Used for build caching to speed up compilation.
 Set to 80GB by default.
 Can be disabled by overwriting the value with 0 for space saving.
 - secrets: If token.sh is provided (optional), it will be read.
 You can specify GITHUB_TOKEN, TELEGRAM_TOKEN and TELEGRAM_CHAT here.

 # Run the build

 - After setting everything up you should do a test build with the default variables for testing.
+(Be sure to be in ~/docker_droid/dockdroid)
 ```
 docker compose up --force-recreate --build
 ```